 Children bring their own lunch and two snacks per day.
 The Center provides milk for lunch and snack.
-Please note that the Center is a nut-free environment.

 The teachers communicate regularly with parents.
 They seek to understand home expectations and work with parents in the best interests of the child.

 Hours: 7 a.m. to 5:15 p.m.
 Monday through Friday